VIV6369/ATP_Tennis_Predictions_Linear_Regression_OLS/README.md

 # ATP_Tennis_Predictions_Linear_Regression_OLS
- Creating a linear regression model for prdicting winnings.
-From the ATP dataset.
+ Creating a linear regression model for predicting winnings.
+Using the ATP dataset.